directus/directus/.changeset/swift-dryers-shake.md

 '@directus/app': patch
 ---

-Fixed revision revert for revisions with no previous field value
+Fixed revision revert for revisions with no previous data